mpv-player/mpv/DOCS/man/en/options.rst

     ``--subcp=enca:<language>:<fallback codepage>``

     You can specify your language using a two letter language code to make ENCA detect the codepage automatically.
-If unsure, enter anything and watch mpv ``-v`` output for available languages.
-Fallback codepage specifies the codepage to use, when autodetection fails.
+If unsure, enter anything (if the language is invalid, mpv will complain and list valid languages).
+    Fallback codepage specifies the codepage to use if autodetection fails.

     *EXAMPLE*: